Event orchestration

 }

-Once a function is created using the declarative method, you can override it with a mock function by using the programmatic registration method in a unit test.
+Once a function is created using the declarative method, you can override it with a mock function by using the programmatic approach in a unit test.

 Private vs public functions